Pistos/ideone-gem/README.md

 Base code taken from http://github.com/staii/tgoa .
 See References, below.

+## Installation

+gem install ideone

 ## Examples

-See examples/ dir of repository or gem.
+See examples/ and test/ dirs of repository or gem.

 ## Contact